Mal2-ksc/Party-Pipes/README.md

 ♪	Paper Lion (baritone windbreaker) range: G0 (extended)/C1 to C4.

 ♪	Magical Fruit (alto windbreaker) range: A1 to C5.
 Same hardware as Plastic Fruit, but used quite differently.

+♪	NEW!
+Slap Stick (bass slapophone) range: C0 to D3.
+11 dynamic layers.
+Keys-optimized only, no Breath version.